Martha Bernays: Courtship and marriage

 Sigmund Freud and Martha met in April 1882 and after a four-year engagement (1882–1886) they were married on 14 September 1886 in Hamburg.

 Freud and Bernays's love letters sent during the engagement years, according to Freud's official biographer Ernest Jones, who read all the letters, "would be a not unworthy contribution to the great love literature of the world."
 Freud sent over 900 (lengthy) letters to his fiancée, which chart the ups and downs of a tempestuous relationship, marred by outbreaks of jealousy on his part as well as affirmations that "I love you with a kind of passionate enchantment".

-Their eventual marriage was a much more harmonious affair: Martha consoling herself after his death with the thought that "in the 53 years of our marriage there was not a single angry word between us".
+Their eventual marriage was a much more harmonious affair, with Martha consoling herself after his death with the thought that "in the 53 years of our marriage there was not a single angry word between us".
 The couple had six children: Mathilde (born 1887), Jean-Martin (born 1889), Oliver (born 1891), Ernst (born 1892), Sophie (born 1893), and Anna (born 1895).

 Martha Freud died in 1951.
 She was cremated at Golders Green Crematorium and her ashes placed in the Freud Corner, into the same ancient Greek funeral urn that holds her husband's ashes.

 Character

-The young Martha Bernays was a slim and attractive woman who was also a charmer, intelligent, well-educated and fond of reading (as she remained throughout her life).
+The young Martha Bernays was intelligent, well-educated and fond of reading (as she remained throughout her life).
 As a married woman, she ran her household efficiently, and was indeed almost obsessive about punctuality and dirt.
 Firm but loving with her children, she spread an atmosphere of peaceful joie de vivre through the household (at least according to the French analyst René Laforgue).
 However, Martha was not able to establish a strong connection with her youngest daughter, Anna.